Showdown (Electric Light Orchestra song)

 "Showdown" is a 1973 song written by Jeff Lynne and recorded by the Electric Light Orchestra (ELO).
 It was the band's last contemporary recording to be released on the Harvest label.
-It was released as a single and reached No 12 in the UK Singles Chart, in the week beginning 28 October, and No 9 on the Norwegian chart VG-lista.
+The song was released as a single and reached No 12 in the UK Singles Chart, in the week beginning 28 October, and No 9 on the Norwegian chart VG-lista.